 - Prague — Affordable, safe, good international schools

-For those who want more than a desk:
+For people who want to be outside, not at a desk:

 - Cape Town — Surfing, hiking, wildlife nearby